swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

   _ body: (borrowing T) throws(E) -> Result
 ) throws(E) -> Result
 ```

+Note that the `Result` is still required to be escapable.

 We also propose the addition of a new function variant that eliminates the closure argument, to better accommodate the current best practice of invoking these functions in `defer` blocks: